 Employees Table inside the [Informatica Source] Database is:

 Full Outer Join in Informatica Example

 Please navigate to Target Designer and define the Target.
 In this example, we are using the already created SQL table (Full Outer Join in Informatica) as our target definition.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating target definition
+Please refer Create a Target table using Source Definition to understand the steps involved in creating a target definition

 TIP: Please refer Informatica Mapping article to understand the steps involved in creating Mapping.